List of Sevilla FC seasons

 Sevilla FC is a Spanish professional football club based in Sevilla, Andalusia, who play their matches in Estadio Ramón Sánchez Pizjuán.
 The club was formed 25 January 1890.

 The club have won La Liga once and the Segunda División four times.
 They have won the Copa del Rey five times and the Supercopa de España once.
 Sevilla are the record winners of the UEFA Cup/UEFA Europa League, with seven titles won between 2006 and 2023.
 They also won the 2006 UEFA Super Cup.

 This list details the club's achievements in major competitions, and the top scorers for each season.
-Top scorers in bold were also the top scorers in the Spanish league that season.
+Highlighted top scorers were also the top scorers in the Spanish league that season.
 Records of local or regional competitions are not included due to them being considered of less importance.